Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 ![Declined Transactions Filters](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Declined%20Transactions%20Filters.PNG)

 ## Dispensed Transactions
 In this section you can view all transactions that had fuel dispensed.
+With the incorporation of the Multicurrency functionality, in the Amount Dispensed column it will be possible to view the currency with which each transaction was made.

 ![Dispensed Transactions](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Dispensed%20Transactions.PNG)